-The economy in the United States and globally has experienced volatility in recent years and may continue to do so for the fore-seeable future.
+The economy in the United States and globally has experienced volatility in recent years and may continue to do so for the foreseeable future.
 There can be no assurance that economic conditions will not worsen.
 Unfavorable or uncertain economic conditions can be caused by declines in economic growth, business activity or investor or business confidence, limitations on the availability or increases in the cost of credit and capital, increases in inflation or interest rates, the timing and impact of changing governmental policies, natural disasters, terrorist attacks, acts of war or a combination of these or other factors.
 A worsening of business and economic conditions recovery could have adverse effects on our business, including the following:

-- Investors may have less confidence in the equity markets in general and in financial services industry stocks in particular, which could place downward pressure on the Company's stock price and resulting market valuation; - Economic and market developments may further affect consumer and business confidence levels and may cause declines in credit usage and adverse changes in payment patterns, causing increases in delinquencies and default rates; - The Company's ability to assess the creditworthiness of its customers may be impaired if the models and approaches the Company uses to select, manage and underwrite its customers become less predictive of future behaviors; - The Company could suffer decreases in demand for loans or other financial products and services or decreased deposits or other investments in accounts with the Company; - Customers of the Company's trust and benefit plan administration business may liquidate investments, which together with lower asset values, may reduce the level of assets under management and administration and thereby decrease the Company's investment management and administration revenues; - Competition in the financial services industry could intensify as a result of the increasing consolidation of financial services companies in connection with current market conditions or otherwise; and; - The value of loans and other assets or collateral securing loans may decrease.
+- Investors may have less confidence in the equity markets in general and in financial services industry stocks in particular, which could place downward pressure on the Company's stock price and resulting market valuation; - Consumer and business confidence levels could be lowered and cause declines in credit usage and adverse changes in payment patterns, causing increases in delinquencies and default rates; - The Company's ability to assess the creditworthiness of its customers may be impaired if the models and approaches the Company uses to select, manage and underwrite its customers become less predictive of future behaviors; - The Company could suffer decreases in demand for loans or other financial products and services or decreased deposits or other investments in accounts with the Company; - Demand for and income received from the Company's fee-based services could decline; - Customers of the Company's trust and benefit plan administration business may liquidate investments, which together with lower asset values, may reduce the level of assets under management and administration and thereby decrease the Company's investment management and administration revenues; - Competition in the financial services industry could intensify as a result of the increasing consolidation of financial services companies in connection with current market conditions or otherwise; and; - The value of loans and other assets or collateral securing loans may decrease.

-We are Subject to Other-Than-Temporary Impairment Risk Which Could Negatively Impact Our Financial Performance

-The Company recognizes an impairment charge when the decline in the fair value of equity, debt securities and costmethod investments below their cost basis are judged to be other-than-temporary.
-Significant judgment is used to identify events or circumstances that would likely have a significant adverse effect on the future use of the investment.
-The Company considers various factors in determining whether an impairment is other-than-temporary, including the severity and duration of the impairment, forecasted recovery, the financial condition and near-term prospects of the investee, whether the Company has the intent to sell and whether it is more likely than not it will be forced to sell the security in question.
+We are Subject to Other-Than-Temporary Impairment Risk, Which Could Negatively Impact Our Financial Performance considers various factors in determining whether an impairment is other-than-temporary, including the severity and duration of the impairment, forecasted recovery, the financial condition and near-term prospects of the investee, whether the Company has the intent to sell and whether it is more likely than not it will be forced to sell the security in question.
 Information about unrealized gains and losses is subject to changing conditions.
 The values of securities with unrealized gains and losses will fluctuate, as will the values of securities that we identify as potentially distressed.
 Our current evaluation of other-thantemporary impairments reflects our intent to hold securities for a reasonable period of time sufficient for a forecasted recovery of fair value.
 However, our intent to hold certain of these securities may change in future periods as a result of facts and circumstances impacting a specific security.
 If our intent to hold a security with an unrealized loss changes and we do not expect the security to fully recover prior to the expected time of disposition, we will write down the security to its fair value in the period that our intent to hold the security changes.